 Rock Climbing near Lake Como

-Just 25 miles north of Milan, Lake Como is best accessed by rental car.
-Not only is it incredibly scenic, it’s also an ideal spot for rock climbing and bouldering, with most of the rock climbing taking place to the east of the lake, around Lecco, where you’ll be scaling white, compact limestone.
+Just 25 miles to the north, Lake Como is easily reached from Milan by car and even public transport.
+Not only is it incredibly scenic, but it’s also an ideal spot for rock climbing and bouldering, with most of the rock climbing taking place to the east of the lake, around Lecco, where you’ll be scaling white, compact limestone.
 Here you’ll find several buttresses above the lake and among the peaks of the Grigne massif.
 Don’t worry about overcrowding either – there are thousands of routes.

 Heli Ski in the Italian Alps

 Conventional skiing is so last year!
 For a real adrenaline rush, you have to try heli-skiing in the Italian Alps.
 The elevated terrain makes for ski descents that are long and varied, and heli-drops offer a range of routes from each landing spot, including more than 2,000 meters of vertical descent.
 This is not for the ski novice, however: Because the runs are so long, snow conditions vary constantly and the skiing is more technical.